ferus-web/bali/docs/MANUAL.md

 console.log(Person.likes) // Log: [Skating, Tennis, Programming]
 ```

-## Modifying our prototype
+## Modifying our Prototype
-Now, what if you wanted to add a function that can be called by every instance of your type? \
+Now, what if you wanted to add a function that can be called by every instance of your type?
 In order to do that, you need to modify its **prototype**.
-Assume that we want multiple instances of the previously defined `Person` class to be possible. \
+Assume that we want multiple instances of the previously defined `Person` class to be possible.
 We need to define a constructor for it.

 ```nim